 Pres.
-Trump associate Stone arrested, faces obstruction charge
+Trump confidant Stone is arrested, faces obstruction charge

 The indictment had been expected.
 Stone has said for months he was prepared to be charged, though he has denied any wrongdoing.
 A grand jury for months had heard from witnesses connected to Stone.
 And the intelligence committee last year voted to release a transcript of Stone's testimony to Mueller as a precursor to an indictment.

+On Thursday, hours before his arrest, Stone posted on Instagram a photo of himself with Trump and the caption, "Proud of my President."
+He also posted a screen shot of a CNN segment and complained that the network had found the "worst photo of me possible."

-Attorney Grant Smith, who represents Stone, did not return a phone message seeking comment Friday.
+Attorney Grant Smith, who represents Stone, did not return phone messages seeking comment Friday.

 Stone has publicly denigrated the Mueller investigation and echoed the president's descriptions of it as a witch hunt.
 But he has long attracted investigators' attention, especially in light of a 2016 tweet that appeared to presage knowledge that emails stolen from Podesta would soon be released.
 Stone has said he had no inside information about the contents of the emails in WikiLeaks' possession or the timing of when they'd be released.